 The word stress has become part of our everyday language with people using it to describe themselves, work or modern life.
 It is not unusual to hear learner drivers describe learning to drive as stressful.
 Even many qualified drivers describe driving as stressful, especially if driving somewhere new.
 A Lloyds car insurance survey suggests that 70% of motorists experience anxiety in difficult driving situations after they've passed their test.
 So what is it that makes driving stressful for some?

 As a driving instructor, you will have noticed that different people seem to experience varying levels of stress in the same situations, making it confusing to work out what triggers a stress response and what feeling stressed means for different people.

-Stress is experienced when a person perceives that they are not able to cope with the demands of a situation or task that is important to them and has four different stages.
+Stress is experienced when a person perceives that they are not able to cope with the demands of a situation or task that is important to them (in this case driving) and has four different stages.

 1. Situation or task - let's take a learner driver negotiating their first roundabout as an example.
 The driver has to learn how to approach the roundabout safely, be aware of other road users, position the car correctly, judge the correct speed, mirrors, signals, brakes, clutch control, steering etc. It can be a lot to learn and remember!

 2. Perception - the learner driver will perceive whether there is a gap or not between their own ability and the demand required to complete the task.

 3. Stress - if the learner driver does perceive a skills gap, and that the gap is threatening, they will begin to experience signs and symptoms of stress.
 These may be physical signs such as sweaty palms, shaking, butterflies in the stomach and/or they may be mental signs such as overthinking or negative thinking.